arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 Arduino Alvik is battery powered and comes with 2 MCUs:

  - at the core there is the STM32 ARM Cortex-M4 that controls all the sensors and actuators
- - at the top a Nano ESP32 that can communicate with STM32 trough a set of dedicated APIs
+ - at the top a Nano ESP32 that can communicate with STM32 through a set of dedicated APIs

 ![](assets/datasheet_main_components.png)